1datcodes/GunnMaths/README.md

 Overhauled AI generation code uses `prompts.json` to store all prompts for each individual courses and units. `Generator.js` then imports the prompts and passes it to `server.js` to fetch.

+## Working with Git LFS

+Each course folder has its own documents folder that stores all the test and quiz pdf files.
+The pdf files are stored through Git LFS.

+To fetch files stored in Git LFS do the following:

+1. Fetch `git lfs fetch`
+2. Populate with real content `git lfs checkout`

 ## Contributing

-Original members: Michi Tanaka (Analysis class 2023-2024), Kaicheng Luo (Analysis class 2022-2023).
+Original members: Michi Tanaka (Class of 2025), Kaicheng Luo (Class of 2025).

 Contributing: If you have any tests or quizzes that you want to upload, send an email at [tanakamichi7@gmail.com](tanakamichi7@gmail.com) or [kaichengluo888@gmail.com](kaichengluo888@gmail.com)

 ## License

-MIT License - see the [LICENSE.md](LICENSE.md) file for details
+MIT License - see the [LICENSE](LICENSE.md) file for details

 ## Acknowledgments